The Ultimate Guide to Downtown Reykjavik

 A rough mapping of Þingholt neighbourhoodA map showcasing what most often constitutes as Þingholt; although there are disagreements concerning the exact borders

 Leifur Eriksson's statue stands tall in Reykjavik.Photo from Wikimedia, Creative Commons, by Gerd Eichmann.
-No edits made.
+No edits were made.

-The tower’s latest rendition, constructed in 1868 and commissioned by Governor Árni Thorsteinsson, could historically be called Reykjavík’s very first man-made landmark.
+The tower’s latest rendition, constructed in 1868 and commissioned by Governor Arni Thorsteinsson, could historically be called Reykjavík’s very first man-made landmark.

 Hallgrimskirkja is in a trendy part of Reykjavik.

-Today, Skólavörðustígur is one of the most traversed streets in the city, boasting numerous restaurants, boutiques, design shops and cafés.
+Today, Skólavörðustígur is one of the most traversed streets in the city, boasting numerous restaurants, boutiques, design shops, and cafés.
 Some of the street's most ancient buildings still stand there, such as Hegningarhúsið, Iceland's oldest prison.

-To the left of Skólavörðuhæð stretches the residential neighbourhood Þingholtin, dotted with old and colourful houses of timber and corrugated iron.
-Take a stroll down the district's main road Miðstræti and behold an entire block of perfectly preserved 19th Century houses which have been home to many of Iceland's most distinguished intellectuals and poets.
+Icelandic houses in Reykjavik downtown areaTo the left of Skólavörðuhæð stretches the residential neighborhood Þingholtin, dotted with old and colorful houses of timber and corrugated iron.
+Take a stroll down the district's main road Midstraeti and behold an entire block of perfectly preserved 19th Century houses that have been home to many of Iceland's most distinguished intellectuals and poets.

 The beautiful MR building